Mrpjs/Mrpjs/README.md

 ## I'm a Developer passionate about EdTech products!

-- 🔭 I'm a former science teacher focused on biology and physics!
+- 🔭 I'm a former science teacher focused on biology and physics
 - 🌱 I’m an eco-friendly nerd who loves camping, hiking, roadbiking, and running
 - 👯 I’m looking to collaborate with people interested in edTech!
-- 🥅 2024 Goals: Work on my projects and learn Deutsch!
+- 🥅 2024 Goals: Work on my projects and learn Deutsch
 - ⚡ Fun fact: I am the youngest of 10 siblings!
-- 😻 Feel free to connect with me!
+- 😻 Feel free to connect with me

 ### Connect with me: